Skip to content

 SiteAccess-aware configuration

 The Symfony Config component makes it possible to define semantic configuration, exposed to the end developer.
-This configuration is validated by rules you define, e.g. validating type (string, array, integer, boolean and so on).
-Usually, after it is validated and processed, this semantic configuration is then mapped to internal key/value parameters stored in the service container.
+This configuration is validated by rules you define, for example, validating type (string, array, integer, boolean, and more).
+Usually, after it's validated and processed, this semantic configuration is then mapped to internal key/value parameters stored in the service container.

 Ibexa DXP uses this for its core configuration, but adds another configuration level, the SiteAccess.
 For each defined SiteAccess, you need to be able to use the same configuration tree to define SiteAccess-specific config.